Lilka: Life

-Lilka was a Twitch streamer until Twitch suspended Lilka's accounts without warning in January 2018 and claiming that she abused viewbot.
+Lilka was a Twitch streamer until Twitch suspended her accounts without warning in January 2018, claiming that she was using viewbot software.
 Then, Lilka moved to AfreecaTV and YouTube.
-In 2019, she became an K-league ambassador.
+In 2019, she became a K-league ambassador.
 In February 2019, she became a cover model of Maxim Korea.
 She visited Suwon World Cup Stadium and made special event with Gamst and Suwon Samsung Bluewings at May 4, 2019.

 She is a fan of Cesinha who plays for Daegu FC.
 She visited DGB Daegu Bank Park and made special event with Daegu FC on August 17, 2019.
 She has also done online game broadcasting, such as Black Desert Online.
 In 2021, she appeared in The Super Junior Future Revolutionary Group which is a web entertainment about mobile game Marvel Future Revolution.